anegg0/doc.palm.readthedocs/docs/HowTo/Bridge.md

 the Ethereum Rinkeby testnet.
 You must be [connected to Palm Testnet](../Get-Started/Connect/Testnet.md).

+This guide walks you through transferring DAI from Rinkeby to Palm Testnet.

 ### 1. Create a Rinkeby account

 Access Rinkeby on your MetaMask wallet by selecting **Rinkeby Test Network** under the **Networks** tab.